QryptInc/qrypt-security-quickstarts-cpp/demo/README.md

 - Open up another 2 terminals and follow the below instructions in each terminal.

 ##### Terminal - Alice
-Alice generates AES/OTP keys and metadata files, encrypts the files, and then sends the metadata and encrypted files to Bob.
+Alice generates AES/OTP keys and metadata files, encrypts the files, and sends the metadata and encrypted files to Bob.
 ```
 # Enter Alice's container
     $ docker exec -it alice_container bash